GhayyasAhmed/DiscreteProject/README.md

 • Total roads are 188(edges).

-• Average degree is 2 which means that on average every city has 2 routes or 2 other are cities directly connected with it.
+• Average degree is 2 which means that on average every city has 2 routes or 2 other cities are directly connected with it.

 Note: Our graph was not completely connected(we can't reach every city starting from any city), so for further interpretations we extracted largest connnected component from our data.

 # Network Analysis of Largest Connected Component

-• Largest connected component means that we can reach every city starting from any city.
+• Largest connected component means that we can reach every node starting from any node.

 • Total cities are 174(nodes).